SpoopJak/Plot-generator/README.md

-# Plot-generator
- a random plot generator coded by jack blazer
+A random plot generator coded by jack blazer